 Claytor Building is a single-story, 10,000 square foot building comprised of a computer classroom, a testing center, a staff lounge, administrative ofﬁces, a conference room, an admissions/registration/cashiering ofﬁce, a student success center, an academic counseling ofﬁce, a security ofﬁce, a ﬁnancial aid ofﬁce and faculty touchdown stations.

 The Claudia Watkins Belk Center for Justice Building is a single-story, 37,000 square foot building which contains eight classrooms, a computer lab, a science lab/classroom, a forensics lab/classroom, a ﬁtness room, a courtroom, a tutoring area, 11 ofﬁces, a student lounge, a staff lounge, a 200-seat auditorium and a conference room.
 In 2005, a 2,000 square foot crime scene simulation facility was added.

 The two-story, 110,000 square foot Transport Systems Technology building houses Automotive Technology, Collision Repair and Heavy Equipment Technology programs, a student lounge, a library, a student technology center, three computer classrooms, ﬁve general education classrooms, plus faculty and administrative ofﬁces.

-The Merancas Classroom Building, a new three-story, 67,660 square foot classroom building, was completed in 2020 and houses the new campus library; bookstore; science labs; general classrooms; Middle College classrooms and offices; developmental math and reading labs; Student Commons areas; including lounges; Student Life and Activity Board; multipurpose rooms; administrative and faculty offices.
+The Merancas IV Building, a new three-story, 67,660 square foot classroom building, was completed in 2020 and houses the new campus library; bookstore; science labs; general classrooms; Middle College classrooms and offices; developmental math and reading labs; Student Commons areas; including lounges; Student Life and Activity Board; multipurpose rooms; administrative and faculty offices.

-Campus Officer, Merancas Campus
+Executive Director of Campus Affairs, Merancas Campus